clearlinux/clear-linux-documentation/source/mixer.rst

    off of, and all required content (RPMs) not provided by the mixer will be downloaded from that release.
    The MIX_VERSION is the version you want your mix to be.

-   For this example, set CLEAR_VERSION=11230 and MIX_VERSION=10.
+   For this example, set CLEAR_VERSION=11580 and MIX_VERSION=10.
 You can of course choose any numbers you like for the MIX_VERSION, but it is recommended to use the current latest version of upstream for the CLEAR_VERSION.
    The CLEAR_VERSION can be updated as new upstream versions are released if needed.

-   The CONTENTURL and VERSIONURL may be an IP address, or a domain name, which hosts the /home/clr/mix/update/www directory.
+   The CONTENTURL and VERSIONURL may be an IP address, or a domain name, which hosts the /home/clr/mix/update/www (SERVER_STATE_DIR) directory.
+Creating a symlink to the directory in your server webdir is an easy way to host the content.
 A client running the mix will look to that URL to figure out if there is a new version available, and where to download update content from.

    To learn more about the FORMAT option, please refer to the bottom of this document "Format Version" and